gonghaima/productList-express-server/README.md

 - [x] Redis local works
 - [x] Cache in Redis
 - [ ] Pagination from there
+  - request like "localhost:3500/api/products?offset=5&limit=5"
+  - if offset not provided, it defaults to 0
+  - response object will contain a list of the product data, has-next (boolean), has-previous (boolean), and total numbers of the products.

 NOTES:
 run redis server first, in terminal, run